Skip to content

 Behavior:

-• When persisted loadability is missing, incomplete, or stale, create-catalog falls back to best-effort runtime LuaLaTeX probing for the affected fonts only.
+• When persisted loadability is missing, incomplete, or stale, create-catalog fails and the inventory must be regenerated through the normal pipeline.

 • Fonts proven unloadable are skipped deterministically and reported in the generated .tex output under an unloadable-font section.